 Tears Again spray may also help, by coating the surface of the eye with a fatty layer and by reducing inflammation.

 Ocular antioxidants taken internally may also be of benefit.
 Bilberry may reduce inflammation and lutein, zeaxanthin and astaxanthin are great for the eyes.
 Vitamins A, C and E and the minerals zinc and selenium may also be of particular help.

 When should I have pterygium surgery?

 Anne sees you the day after the surgery to remove the contact lens and a week later to remove the sutures, which may otherwise cause irritation.
-She then sees you a few weeks later to make sure all the inflammation has settled and to see whether you need to continue using drops.
+You use drops from the time of surgery for at least a month.
+She then sees you a month after surgery to make sure all the inflammation has settled and to see whether you need to continue using the drops.

 If you care for yourself, the results are great, and your eyes look clear and feel comfortable again.

 Please Contact the Clinic if you would like to know more.